-According to the lead researcher in a study on the use of cannabis for cancer patients, “Cannabis is a very good alternative to reduce opioid consumption, to increase quality of life, and to reduce pain, nausea and vomiting.”
+According to the lead researcher in a study on the use of cannabis for cancer patients, “Cannabis is a very good alternative to reduce opioid consumption, to increase the quality of life, and to reduce pain, nausea, and vomiting.”

 In addition to helping with pain relief, cannabis is a great treatment for nausea.
 It can help to greatly reduce this discomfort, which helps make the process at least a bit more endurable.